 Laws regarding federal assistance programs are constantly changing, which may also affect eligibility requirements.
 For more cases, veterans are encouraged to visit a local VA office for more help finding suitable programs.

-Types of Grants for Veterans
+Learn About the Types of Grants for Veterans

 Veterans can receive a variety of grants from the VA that can help them in numerous different ways.
 Some grants are awarded to organizations to manage, while others are dispersed directly to eligible veterans who apply.
 The primary focuses of these federal grants include: